-Montana Gray Memorial Scholarship for Winter 2018
+The Montana Gray Memorial Scholarship is closed

 The Montana Gray Memorial Scholarship is specifically designated for students enrolled in the School of Nursing and Health Studies.
 A donor created the award in memory and recognition of his longtime and dearest friend Montana Gray.